James O'Brien 10am - 1pm

 There isn’t enough evidence on the jab and the results on children and it’s thought as they’re less impacted by the virus, they were less of a priority.

-However, pharmaceutical company Oxford-AstraZeneca are beginning trials with children and the vaccine so this may change in the future.
+However, pharmaceutical company Oxford-AstraZeneca have begun vaccine trials with children and the vaccine in hope they can also get the immunisation.

 Covid-19 vaccine and children: What research is being carried out?

-A new trial has been confirmed to test how well the Oxford jab works in children.
+A new trial was confirmed earlier this year to test how well the Oxford jab works in children.

 The trial will be using children aged six to 17 and volunteers who live near the four study sites such as the University of Oxford are being asked to step forward.